Jerry and I were reading to our second graders one time and they were excited to tell us about the newest word they had learned: “genre.”

 The Wisdom Tradition of Israel is grounded in creation and the Wisdom of the creation teaches that all things are made for God’s purposes and God’s glory.

-Wisdom teaches us that even though we are an important part of God’s ultimate plan and purposes, we are not the center of this universe.
+Wisdom teaches us that even though we humans are an important and esteemed part of God’s ultimate plan and purposes, we are not the center of this universe.

 Wisdom teaches that we are part of a whole.

-If you have read Proverbs 8 recently, maybe you will recall the lovely image of Woman Wisdom calling out to humanity, enticing us to come, to learn, to walk in her way, the way of the Creator, the way of life.
+As you have read Proverbs 8 again this week, maybe you will recall the lovely image of Woman Wisdom calling out to humanity, enticing us to come, to learn, to walk in her way: the way of the Creator, the way of life.

 Does not wisdom call; does not understanding raise her voice? …